Survey of Household Spending - Statistics Canada

-- The average household expenditure on entertainment expenses by province or in Canada as a whole.
+- The average household expenditure on Personal Care expenses by province or in Canada as a whole.
 Compare changes over last few years.

 Access to the following sources may be available through your local public or academic library.
 For information on how to obtain a library card, and for additional information on using libraries in BC, please visit our Getting Access to Library Resources page.

 Includes information on Canadians' usage of over 3500 products and services.
 Information includes demographics, attitudes, media consumption, retail outlets, frequency of usage and brands used.
 UBC affiliates and in-person library patrons can learn more about the resource here.